-Although paternity fraud is still quite prevalent in Florida and elsewhere in the States, parents should also beware of erroneous results in DNA paternity testing.
+Although paternity fraud is still quite prevalent in Florida and throughout the United States, parents should also beware of erroneous results in DNA paternity testing.

 According to World Net Daily (WND), up to 30 percent of paternity claims are fraudulent.
 Paternity fraud occurs when a mother or father deliberately tricks another man into believing that he is the child’s biological father.

-It’s also not uncommon for paternity tests to be found inaccurate and unreliable, which is one of those situations when you should contact an affordable family law attorney in Orlando to get help.
+It’s also not uncommon for DNA paternity tests to be found inaccurate and unreliable, which is one of those situations when you should contact an experienced paternity discrepancy attorney to get help.

 Inaccurate DNA Paternity Tests

-Although it’s known that at-home DNA test results can be erroneous – with Newsweek reporting that nearly half of at-home genetic testing could be wrong – testing errors and inaccurate results are also likely when performed by a paternity testing firm.
+Although it’s known that at-home DNA test results can be wildly unreliable – with Newsweek reporting that nearly half of at-home genetic testing could be wrong – testing errors and inaccurate results are also possible when performed by a professional paternity testing firm.

 This was the case with a Michigan-based National Legal Laboratories, which is currently being sued in a multi-million-dollar lawsuit for providing incorrect DNA testing results more than 20 years ago.

 As reported by Madison – St. Clair Record on Aug.
 1, 2019, the father, mother, and their daughter are suing a DNA paternity testing company for carrying out inaccurate genetic testing more than two decades ago.
 The 1998 test found there was zero percent that the man was the biological father.